UMWEDU/umw-finaid-sync/_pages/frequently-asked-questions.md

 </ul>
 If you submit the FAFSA after these dates, you may only be considered for the Direct Loan Program and the Federal Pell Grant.
 <h2>What happens after I file the FAFSA?</h2>
 If you are an incoming freshman applicant, you will receive an award letter at the address listed on your FAFSA.
-We will start sending award letters after December 1.
+We will start sending award letters after January 1st.
 This award letter provides the following:
 <ul>
  	<li>Overview of your information based on FAFSA results in the top right corner.</li>
  	<li>Breakdown of your financial aid offers in the body of the award letter.</li>